Summarized from:

 The Body as Mountain and Landscape

-The Wushang biyao (Supreme Secret Essentials, 41.3b) associates the Authentic Talismans of the Five Emperors (wudi zhenfu) with the five planets in heaven, the five sacred mountains on earth, and the five viscera in the human body.
+The Wushang biyao (Supreme Secret Essentials, ch.
+41) associates the Authentic Talismans of the Five Emperors (wudi zhenfu) with the five planets in heaven, the five sacred mountains on earth, and the five viscera in the human body.
 The body itself is often represented as a mountain.
-Liang Kai (13th century) painted a famous scroll that depicts an immortal — possibly meant to be Laozi himself — as a mountain, using the technique normally applied for painting landscapes (see picture on the right).
+Liang Kai (13th century) painted a famous scroll that depicts an immortal — possibly meant to be Laozi himself — as a mountain, using the technique normally applied for painting landscapes.
 Images of the body as a mountain are also found in Taoist texts (see an example).
-They illustrate loci in the body that are important for the practices of Nourishing Life (yangsheng) and ☞ Internal Alchemy (Neidan).
+They illustrate loci in the body that are important for the practices of Nourishing Life (yangsheng) and Internal Alchemy (Neidan).
 Some of these sites are represented as palaces that function as headquarters for the administration of the inner body: here too the metaphor of the government of the country as the government of the body is apparent.
-In turn, the visual depictions of the body as a mountain are related to the best-known Taoist image of the inner body, the ☞ Neijing tu (Chart of the Inner Warp), which maps the body as a landscape whose features (e.g., the watercourse, the mill, the furnace) have symbolic meanings in Neidan.
+In turn, the visual depictions of the body as a mountain are related to the best-known Taoist image of the inner body, the Neijing tu (Chart of the Inner Warp), which maps the body as a landscape whose features (e.g., the watercourse, the mill, the furnace) have symbolic meanings in Neidan.

 The Body in Internal Alchemy